Skip to content

 If you are already using Bitwarden Secrets Manager, you likely already have existing projects that contain secrets.
 If so, now would be a good time to review how they are all organized.
 If not, you should create at least one project, as each secret can have a parent project it belongs to, and access can be granted to projects rather than managing each secret individually.

 Machine account access tokens now serve as your secret-zero - which grants access to the rest of your sensitive config stored in Bitwarden.
 It must be set locally and in deployed environments, but it is sensitive so we must pass in the value as an override rather than storing it within the config.
-Locally, this usually means storing it in your .env.local file and on a deployed environment you’ll usually set it within some kind of UI, wherever you would normally pass in environment variables.
+Locally, this usually means storing it in your .env.local file and on a deployed environment you’ll usually set it wherever you would normally pass in environment variables.
+DMNO will handle the rest.
+See Setting overrides for more details.

 Add items to your schema